Media-Ed-Online/intro-web-dev-2018spr/_docs/topic-05/01-image-int/03-page.md

 <img src="./../../../img/arrow-divider.svg" style="width: 75px; border: none; margin: 0px 0 20px 0" />

-The first attribute that we will need to consider is `src=""`.
-Within the double quotes you will need to include a **URL source** to the location of the desired image.

 <div class="panel panel-success">
   <div class="progress" style="margin-bottom: 0; border-bottom-left-radius: 0; border-bottom-right-radius: 0;">